Complete Test Suites for Automata in Monoidal Closed Categories: Conclusion and Future Work

 In this section, we use our general framework to derive complete test suites for various kinds of automata, including weighted automata and deterministic nominal automata.
-Details for the examples can be found in Appendix~\ref{sec:applications-details}.
+Details for the examples can be found in \appendixref{sec:applications-details}.

-\subsection{DFAs, Moore machines, and Mealy machines}
+\subsection{DFAs, Moore Machines, and Mealy Machines}

 DFAs are covered by our framework: the categorical definitions of \autoref{sec:wla} and \autoref{sec:test-suites} specialize to the familiar ones in \autoref{sec:overview} if we take as $\cat{C}$ the category $\Set$ of sets and functions with the cartesian product as monoidal structure and if we set $\outobj = \2$.
 A difference is that, as mentioned in \autoref{sec:test-suites}, the specialized notions of test suite, state cover, and characterization morphism are functions into $\words$ rather than mere subsets.
 We recover the original definitions by taking the images of the functions (cf. \autoref{rem:factorizations}).
 We also recover the W-method and \autoref{lem:agreets-equiv-dfa}.